Water Meter Upgrades

 Contact Baltimore City

 Baltimore City is responsible for all maintenance, regulation and billing.
-For any questions about the new meters, contact Baltimore City Public Works at 410-396-5352 or firstname.lastname@example.org.
+For any questions about the new meters, call Baltimore City Public Works at 410-396-5352 or send an email to email@example.com.